andrewheiss/SublimeKnitr/README.md

 	if (texExt.upper() != ".TEX") and (texExt.upper() != ".RNW"):
 		sublime.error_message("%s is not a TeX or Rnw source file: cannot jump." % (os.path.basename(view.fileName()),)) return

-## To do

-This should maybe eventually be merged with other `knitr`-related packages like [knitr_reports](https://github.com/nachocab/knitr_reports) to make a comprehensive Sublime Text plugin that can handle Markdown, LaTeX, and HTML.